Promoting the participation of women in mediation processes in the Horn of Africa

 Background

 The Horn of Africa is going through a time of great instability.
 The ongoing and relentless transition between peace and war in many countries has had a particularly profound impact on women in the region, who are the most affected during war.
 The various armed conflicts in the region and their impact on the female population demand greater participation of women in peace processes.
 It is in response to these needs that AP started working in support of women mediators and peacebuilders in the Horn of Africa.

-Through a first phase, AP brought together a group of experienced and youth women from Ethiopia, Kenya, Somalia (and Somaliland), South Sudan, and Sudan, to decide together what could be done to ensure that women could gain access to the processes where peace and security decisions are made, and their voices heard.
-Thus, the Horn of Africa Women Mediators and Peacebuilders Platform was established as an informal group of experts, working jointly towards more effective advocacy.
-This project continues the work done in the first phase.
+Through a first phase, AP brought together a group of experienced and young women mediators and peace activists from Ethiopia, Kenya, Somalia (including Somaliland), South Sudan, and Sudan, to collectively reflect on how to ensure that women could gain access to peace and security decision-making processes, and have their voices meaningfully heard.
+As a result of this joint reflection, the Horn of Africa Women Mediators and Peacebuilders Platform was established as an informal group of experts working together towards more effective advocacy and engagement in peace processes.

 Objectives